Remuneration: How to get employee pay right

 1. Market parity

-Marity parity means you pay your employees fairly compared to what other employers would pay for their skill set.
+Market pay parity - employees are paid fairly compared to what other employers would pay for their skill set.
 This is usually what people mean when they talk about pay and remuneration parity.

-Market parity can be tricky to assess because the pay rates for individuals employed by other businesses are confidential, however, some pay data is publicly available, e.g. national and international salary surveys.
+Market parity can be tricky to assess because the pay rates for individuals employed by other businesses are usually confidential, however, some pay data is publicly available, e.g. salary surveys, job listings.

 2. Internal pay parity